wrapnuts/402.mail/docs/DOCS.md

 ### ALL INCOMING MAIL is received in the subfolder 402

-### if a micro-payment is attached, it gets forwarded to the INBOX
+### if a micro-payment is attached, it gets forwarded to the INBOX by the 402.mail.script